sahil-empiric/legal-chatbot/readme.md

     file_type file_type_enum;  -- will hold either 'kb' or 'user_kb'
     document_id bigint;
     result int;
-BEGIN
+    file_metadata jsonb;  -- variable to hold the metadata BEGIN
     -- 1. Extract the first segment of NEW.name and decide the file_type
     IF split_part(NEW.name, '/', 1) = 'kb' THEN